paulfcollins/public-azure/Azure-Lighthouse/README.md

    * Deny Storage Accounts from being created if Secure Access (Https) is disabled during the provisioning process

 [_scripts_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts) folder contains sample scripts to:
-   * Enable management of a Customer Tenant [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/deployment)
+   * Enable management of a Customer Tenant [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/deployment)
-   * Query Azure Resource Manager (ARG) for storage accounts that do have Secure Transfer enabled [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
+   * Query Azure Resource Manager (ARG) for storage accounts that do have Secure Transfer enabled [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
-   * Query ARG (as above) and deploy the Audit policy [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
+   * Query ARG (as above) and deploy the Audit policy [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
-   * Query ARG (as above) and deploy the Deny policy [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
+   * Query ARG (as above) and deploy the Deny policy [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
-   * Scripts to remove the assignments and definitions for the Audit and Deny policies [Link](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-removal)
+   * Scripts to remove the assignments and definitions for the Audit and Deny policies [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-removal)

 ## Deploy the Demo

 1. The first part of the process is the create Azure Active Directory groups that will be used to manage a 'Customer' Tenant.
-These groups could be based on specific roles and it easier to assign permissions to groups rather than having to manage indivdual users.
+These groups could be based on specific roles and it is easier to assign permissions to groups rather than having to manage indivdual users.
 Users that need access to the Tenant can then be added to the group appropriate to their role.
    * Create an AAD Group that will be assigned the **_Contributor_** role
    * Create an AAD Group that will be assigned the **_Resource Policy Contributor_** role
    * Add users to these groups